Nodal never needs access to your database. Warehouse SQL still runs through your own read-only

 Prefer a token instead?

-If your org would rather manage the credential directly, you can skip the app and paste a read-only personal access token (PAT) instead:- In GitHub, create a fine-grained personal access token scoped to your context repo (and, optionally, your dbt repo) with Contents: Read-only.
+If your org would rather manage the credential directly, you can skip the app and paste a fine-grained personal access token (PAT) instead:- In GitHub, create a fine-grained personal access token scoped to your analytics-context repo with Contents: Read and write and Pull requests: Read and write — this enables editing and PRs from the Nodal admin.
+(Serving only, no editing from Nodal?
+Contents: Read-only is enough — you just won’t be able to edit context from the admin.)

 - In the Nodal admin, choose Use a token instead and paste it.